NLog/NLog/README.md

 - The current NLog version
 - The error message and stacktrace
 - The current result
-- What result is expected
+- The expected result
-- Any current work arounds
+- Any current work-arounds
 - The current config (file content or API calls)
 - Pull requests and unit tests are welcome!